Shakeel Ahmad Khan

-Dr. Shakeel Ahmad Khan (born 1 January 1965) is a member of the 16th assembly of Bihar state in India.
+Shakeel Ahmad Khan (born 1 January 1965) is a Former member of the 16th assembly of Bihar state in India.
 He is a National secretary of the Indian National Congress (INC).

 Early life

-Shakeel Ahmad Khan was born in Kabar Kothi village of Katihar district in Bihar.
-He got his early education at his native village.
+Shakeel Ahmad Khan was born and brought up in Sherghati area of Gaya District in Bihar.He was also MLA from Gurua Vidhansabha Constituency in Gaya District from 2000 to 2005.He got his early education at his native village.
 He did his graduation from Patna University.
 However he moved to Delhi to pursue higher studies.
 He continued his education at Jawaharlal Nehru University from where he obtained M.A., M.Phil. and Ph.D.

 Political career

 Shakeel Ahmad Khan was first elected as MLA in 2015 from Kadwa assembly seat in Katihar district, Bihar.
 He defeated his close contestant Chandra Bhushan Thakur from Bhartiya Janata Party with a margin of 5,799 votes.
 Shakeel Ahmad Khan got 56,141 votes, while his opponent could manage only 50,342 votes.

-Kadwa is one of the 243 legislative assembly constituencies of Bihar.
+Kadwa Assembly constituency is one of the 243 legislative assembly constituencies of Bihar.
 It is in Katihar district of the state.
 As per the implementation of the recommendations of the Delimitation Commission of India, the Dandkhora and Kadwa community development blocks are covered by the Kadwa assembly segment.

 Shakeel Ahmad Khan started his political journey as student leader.
 He got elected as President of Jawaharlal Nehru University Students' Union, New Delhi in the year 1992.
 Though he was an activist of Students' Federation of India (SFI), a student wing of Communist Party of India (Marxist), he joined Indian National Congress in 1999 and got elevated to the position of Secretary of AICC.
 Currently he is Party-in-Charge for the state of West Bengal.